DutchDjangoAssociation/django-sprint/flyer.md

 - **New**: a new ticket which has not had any review of another person of whether this is a real bug or good feature request.
-- **Accepted**: a ticket of which the idea/report, but not the code, has been reviewed and validated by another contributor.
+- **Accepted**: a ticket of which the idea/report, but not necessarily the code, has been reviewed and validated by another contributor.
-- **Accepted**: a ticket of which the idea/report has been reviewed and validated by another contributor.
 - **Ready for checkin**: a ticket with a patch that was also reviewed by another contributor and is ready for core developer checkin